Skip to main content

 About

-Chronoquartz is a single player puzzle game.
+Chronoquartz is a single player casual puzzle game with fantasy, mystery and science fiction themes.
 It was developed by Infinite Stairs and was released on October 1, 2025.
 It received overwhelmingly positive reviews from players.

 In Chronoquartz, every move matters!
 You have 10 turns per loop: explore, solve puzzles, and use your past knowledge to progress.
 Strategy, critical thinking, and time management will be your allies in this unique temporal adventure.
 Will you succeed in saving time?